GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/summary-reports/index.md

 [The initial
 proposal](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATION_SERVICE_TEE.md)
-asks each ad tech provider to operate their own instance of the aggregation service, in a Trusted Execution Environment (TEE) deployed on a cloud service that supports needed security features.
+asks each ad tech provider to operate their own instance of the aggregation service, in a trusted execution environment (TEE) deployed on a cloud service that supports needed security features.

 {% Aside %}